UniMath/agda-unimath/src/elementary-number-theory/finitary-natural-numbers.lagda.md

     ( left-unit-law-add-ℕ (nat-Fin (succ-ℕ k) x))
 ```

-Any natural number of the form `constant-ℕ k x` is strictly less than any
-natural number of the form `unary-op-ℕ k y m`.
+### Any natural number of the form `constant-ℕ k x` is strictly less than any natural number of the form `unary-op-ℕ k y m`

 ```agda
 le-constant-unary-op-ℕ :